aashutoshgawas/nextsentenceprediction/README.md

-nextsentenceprediction
+# Next Sentence Prediction using Generative AI

-Project Overview
+## Project Overview

-The Next Sentence Prediction using Generative AI project aims to build a system that predicts the next sentence based on a user-provided input.
+The **Next Sentence Prediction using Generative AI** project aims to build a system that predicts the next sentence based on a user-provided input.
 It leverages transformer-based models, specifically GPT-2, to generate coherent and contextually appropriate next sentences.
-The system is integrated with a user-friendly Streamlit interface for real-time interaction, making it suitable for applications in chatbots, content generation, smart editors, and summarization tools.

-Key Features:
+### Key Features:
-Accepts a user-provided sentence or paragraph.
+- Accepts a user-provided sentence or paragraph.
-Generates one or more contextually relevant next sentences using GPT-2.
+- Generates one or more contextually relevant next sentences using GPT-2.
-Filters and ranks suggestions based on coherence and fluency.
+- Filters and ranks suggestions based on coherence and fluency.
-Easy-to-use web interface built with Streamlit.
+---

-Setup and Installation Instructions
+## Setup and Installation Instructions

 Follow the steps below to set up the project locally.

-Prerequisites
+### Prerequisites

-Python 3.7 or higher is required to run the project.
+- **Python 3.7 or higher** is required to run the project.
-Install the dependencies listed in the requirements.txt file.
+- Install the dependencies listed in the `requirements.txt` file.